SAP-samples/xsc-to-native-hana-cloud/README.md

 1. Following Artifacts are not currently supported '.hdbreptask'.

 2. If the source files have any errors, the migration of the Delivery Unit or Package by the SAP HANA Application Migration Assistant will fail.
-For example: If the .hdbdd files have ```Entit``` instead of ```Entity``` the artifact will not be activated and the migrated project will not contain that artifact.
+For example: If the javascript files have unknown characters like ```NULL```, the migration will fail with errors.
+Please check the output logs for the error messages.

 ## Learning Resources
 1. [Prepare XS Classic Artifacts for Migration](https://help.sap.com/docs/SAP_HANA_PLATFORM/58d81eb4c9bc4899ba972c9fe7a1a115/a759b4815ae246649c83365cbcede79b.html).